ray-project/ray/doc/source/serve/tutorials/web-server-integration.rst

 To clean up the Ray cluster, run ``ray stop`` in the terminal.

 .. tip::
-  According to the backend configuration parameter ``num_replicas``, Ray Serve will place multiple replicas of your model across multiple CPU cores and multiple machines (provided you have :ref:`started a multi-node Ray cluster <cluster-index>`), which will correspondingly multiply your throughput.
+  According to the deployment configuration parameter ``num_replicas``, Ray Serve will place multiple replicas of your model across multiple CPU cores and multiple machines (provided you have :ref:`started a multi-node Ray cluster <cluster-index>`), which will correspondingly multiply your throughput.

 Scaling Up an AIOHTTP Application
 ---------------------------------